 If you are driving, stop, but carefully.

 Don’t hit the brakes hard but rather slow down and move your car as far out of traffic as possible.
-Do not stop on or under a bridge or overpass or under trees, light posts, power lines, or signs as these obstacles can drop on your car and you could get trapped or seriously injured.
+Do not stop on or under a bridge or overpass or under trees, light posts, power lines, or signs if you want to survive an earthquake.
+These obstacles can drop on your car and you could get trapped or seriously injured.
 Stay inside your car until the shaking stops as it will provide cover for any light falling objects.
 When you resume driving watch for cracks or holes in the pavement, fallen rocks, and bumps in the road at bridge approaches as these can influence your driving and you could cause an accident.

 If you are in a mountainous area, watch out for falling rocks, landslides, trees, and other debris that could be loosened by quakes.
 Luckily you can observe the warning signs of a landslide and move away from that area.
 These signs usually are the following:

 - Springs, seeps, or saturated ground in areas that have not typically been wet before.